mabablue/I-ADOPT-examples-playground/readme.md

-This repository is used to play around I-ADOPT variable descriptions.
+This repository is used to play around with I-ADOPT variable descriptions.